akka/akka/akka-docs/rst/java/remoting-artery.rst

 To be able to survive sudden abnormalities, such as garbage collection pauses and transient network failures the failure detector is configured with a margin, ``akka.remote.watch-failure-detector.acceptable-heartbeat-pause``.
-You may want to adjust the :ref:`remote-configuration-artery-scala` of this depending on you environment.
+You may want to adjust the :ref:`remote-configuration-artery-java` of this depending on you environment.
 This is how the curve looks like for ``acceptable-heartbeat-pause`` configured to 3 seconds.